billmoritz/terraform-enterprise-modules/aws-standard/README.md

    hostname to this value.
 * `zone_id` - The Route53 Zone ID of the load balancer for TFE.
 If you are managing DNS separately but still using Route53, this value may be useful.
+* `security_groups_external` - The id of the security group that is associated with the external load balancer.
 * `url` - The URL where TFE will become available when it boots.